Do you like to chat on the internet? If the answer is yes, sit up and pay attention.

 • It humanizes you because your comment is associated with your image: we know what you look like, which is warmer than the unrecognizable avatar of the mystery person, for example.

 • You reinforce your credibility and your brand image.
 A “real” person will be more trusted.
-Having a gravatar is the insurance of not being considered as spam.
+Having a gravatar is insurance for not being considered spam.

 The latter, for example, does not have to bother managing user accounts, nor their images.
 The Gravatar service takes care of everything for him.

-For all this to work automatically, in the background, you must of course have a Gravatar profile, you got it.
+For all this to work automatically, in the background, you must of course have a Gravatar profile, of course.

 If you’re not on the web to spill murderous comments while wanting to hide your identity, find out how to associate a gravatar with your email address, just below.